Reviewing Pope & Talbot (OTCMKTS:PTBTQ) and Mercer International (NASDAQ:MERC)

 Analyst Recommendations

-This is a summary of recent recommendations and price targets for Pope & Talbot and Mercer International, as reported by MarketBeat.com.
+This is a summary of current ratings and recommmendations for Mercer International and Pope & Talbot, as reported by MarketBeat.

 |Sell Ratings